akgunfu/layroad/README.md

 3. **Processing Images**:
     - Each image is processed using the generated configurations.
-    - Edge detection and rectangle detection are performed.
+    - Rectangle detection are performed.
     - Rectangles are clustered by size or distance.

 4. **Visualization and Saving**: